telecom-se/hpp/lab1/README.md

 ## Read Walks using arrays

 ### Utility function
-In what follows, we will need to be able to build fxed-size arraysof `2^k` bytes.
+In what follows, we will need to be able to build fxed-size arrays of `2^k` bytes.
 For this purpose, we will be creating arrays of random `int`s, provided that your JVM stores `int`s as 32 bits (4 bytes).
 When we want to build arrays of `2^k` bytes, we will be building arrays of `(2^k) / 4` random `ìnt`'s.